Over the last few decades, financial crime has hit the roof.

 - High Cost of Compliance: Manual KYC processes require a lot of effort and resources for document review, data entry, and risk assessment.
 The volume of checks and the need for skilled personnel and technology drive operational costs significantly.

 - Data Quality and Inconsistencies: Gathering accurate and consistent customer data from various sources can be tough.
-Inaccurate or incomplete data leads to repeated verification attempts, delays, and possible compliance gaps.
+Inaccurate or incomplete data leads to repeated verification of attempts, delays, and possible compliance gaps.

 - Integration with Legacy Systems: Many established financial institutions run on outdated IT systems.
 Integrating modern KYC solutions with these legacy systems can be complicated and costly and can create vulnerabilities or inefficiencies in the overall KYC process.